 The Cummington Farms property was nearly sold to New England Adolescent Research Institute, Inc. as a school campus, however local opposition likely halted the sale.
 Instead, the company went bankrupt in June of 1990.

 After losing an estimated $3.5 million in the Cummington Farms saga, the Heritage Bank for Savings failed in 1991 and was purchased by Fleet.

 The Cummington Farm Village nordic ski area was purchased by Peter Laird (co-creator of the Teenage Mutant Ninja Turtles) in 1991 for nearly $1.5 million and developed for the 1991-92 season as the Swift River Inn ski area.
 The nordic area saw investments of $1.5 million from Laird and featured a rare combination of snowmaking and night skiing.
 The area likely closed following the 1996-97 season, after which it became the campus of Academy at Swift River.
 The Academy at Swift River closed in 2014.
-As of early 2016, the former nordic ski area is being eyed as a potential addiction treatment center.
+Addiction Campuses subsequently purchased the property and opened the Swift River Drug And Alcohol Rehab Center in 2016.

 The Berkshire Snow Basin alpine ski area never operated after the 1988-89 season.
 In the winter of 1994, the ski area was sold to the Commonwealth of Massachusetts for $240,500.
-While lifts and some small buildings remain, the base lodge burned to the ground.
-It is unlikely that the ski area will ever operate again.
+While lifts and some small buildings remained, the base lodge burned to the ground.

 Ruth Brown at her 99th birthday party at nearby Berkshire East in January of 2004